-Further, this assessment will pioneer a gender perspective within the TDA, reiterating the importance of the collection of sex-disaggregated indicators for water assessment, that could further develop into gender-sensitive water monitoring, piloting projects on the field to test out these indicators and validating results, followed by dissemination.63 In doing so, it could address data capacity gaps in programmatic approaches of transboundary water resource management, as well as knowledge and implementation gaps.
+Further, this assessment will pioneer a gender perspective within the TDA, reiterating the importance of the collection of sex-disaggregated indicators for water assessment, that could further develop into gender-sensitive water monitoring, piloting projects on the field to test out these indicators and validating results, followed by dissemination.
+Only Indicators and importance of transboundary water resource management, as well as knowledge and implementation gaps.